 Post-removal plant care

 After removing mould from your cannabis plants, it’s essential to focus on creating an environment that discourages mould from returning while supporting the recovery of affected plants.
-Here’s a detailed guide to optimizing your grow room conditions and ensuring plant health:
+Here’s a detailed guide to optimising your grow room conditions and ensuring plant health:

 1. Adjust humidity and temperature

-• Lower humidity: Maintain relative humidity levels between 40-50%, especially during flowering, as high humidity encourages mould growth.
+- Lower humidity: Maintain relative humidity levels between 40-45, especially during flowering, as high humidity encourages mould growth.
 Use a hygrometer to monitor humidity accurately.

 2. Improve airflow and ventilation